GoLearnToCode/kiei925-spring17/weeks/2/homework.md

 **GRADING**

-- 2 points:  Proper routes for a `listings` resource.
-- 3 points: Data-driven implementation of `/listings`.
+- 4 points: Data-driven implementation of `/listings`.
-- 3 points: Data-driven implementation of `/listings/{something}`.
+- 4 points: Data-driven implementation of `/listings/{something}`.
 - 1 point: The view for `/listings` is also the home page.
 - 1 point: The home page includes your estimate and actual.
 (Remember, your time values are not graded; you get a point for simply including the proper HTML to display them).